minibolt-guide/minibolt/guide/bonus/lightning/zap-desktop.md

   $ cd
   ```

-* Generate the connection string (the `-i` option include the local IP; the `-j` option generates a string rather than the default QR code)
+* Generate the connection string (the `-i` option includes the local IP; the `-j` option generates a string rather than the default QR code)

   ```sh
   $ lndconnect -i -j
   > lndconnect://192.168.0.20:10009?cert=...